kausters/repo/readme.md

 This is the package content and build script for the Zupa Repo Cydia repository found at http://repo.kristapsausters.lv

-All packages are meant for installing on jailbroken iOS devices via Cydia.
+Packages are for installing on jailbroken iOS devices via Cydia.

 # Packages